Pakistani court extends pause in arresting ex-premier Khan

-LAHORE, Pakistan (AP) — A Pakistani court on Thursday extended a pause in the effort to arrest former premier Imran Khan, a sign of easing tension in the country’s cultural capital after clashes erupted this week when police tried to detain him.
+LAHORE, Pakistan (AP) — A Pakistani court on Thursday extended a pause in the effort to arrest former premier Imran Khanin a graft case, a sign of easing tension in the country’s cultural capital after clashes erupted this week when police tried to detain him.

 The decision is a reprieve for Khan, who was due to be arrested a few hours earlier.
 The Lahore High Court ordered police to suspend the plan to arrest the 70-year-old opposition leader until Friday.
 It also asked Khan’s legal team for talks to resolve the issue.